meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 ```

 This is why Miniforth stores most of its variables in the immediate fields of
-instructions.
-Of course, this means that the address of these variables will
+instructions (a practice known as self-modifying code).
+Of course, this means
+that the address of these variables will change on every edit of the code, which
-change on every edit of the code, which is problematic, since we will be wanting
+is problematic, since we will be wanting to access these variables in FORTH
-to access these variables in FORTH code.
-The typical way of exposing a variable
+code.
+The typical way of exposing a variable is to create a word that pushes its
-is to create a word that pushes its address.
-However, that's way too expensive
+address.
+However, that's way too expensive with our constraints.
+What I settled
-with our constraints.
-What I settled on is pushing the addresses onto the stack
+on is pushing the addresses onto the stack at startup.
+This can be done with
-at startup.
-This can be done with only 2 bytes for each address, by simply
+only 2 bytes for each address, by simply defining the initial contents of the
-defining the initial contents of the stack as data:
+stack as data:

 ```asm
     org 0x7c00